By Laura Chapman

 Keeping it Green While traveling

-For those who are truly committed to maintaining the environment, traveling is no exception when making green choices.
-Nevertheless, staying green while traveling can be difficult in that fossil fuels and other environmentally harmful practices are so closely associated with visiting new places.
-With the growing attention which is being devoted to the environment, however, travelers who want to be environmentally sustainable can choose from a growing number green forms of transport and accommodation.
+For those who are truly committed to maintaining the environment and love to travel.
+Well traveling is no exception when making green choices.
+Nevertheless, staying green while traveling can be difficult.
+Unfortunately, traveling is so closely associated with fossil fuels and other environmentally harmful practices.
+However, attention concerning the environment is growing.
+Therefore, there are a number of eco-friendly ways to travel for those who want to be environmentally conscious.

 The top way to travel in terms of energy efficiency, and hence carbon emissions, is cycling.
-Bikes are lightweight and are built for efficiency (allowing free-wheeling downhill, for example) offering the best ratio of miles to energy which is available.
+Bikes are lightweight and therefore built for efficiency.
+They also offer the best ratio of miles to energy which is available.
 Without burning any fossil fuels, all one has to worry about while cycling is the air miles of one’s breakfast.
-Moreover, cycling is also a fantastic way to get fit, making it possible for the traveler to start gently then build up their fitness and power during their journey; maybe even keeping the level of fitness when they get home and incorporating cycling into their normal routine.
-Of course, far from being just a means of transportation, cycling can be the centerpiece of a holiday, such as traveling through Holland on two wheels and in the open air.
+Moreover, cycling is also a fantastic way to get fit.
+The traveler can start to gently build up their fitness and power during their journey; maybe even keep the level of fitness when they get home and incorporating cycling into their normal routine.
+Of course, far from being just a means of transportation, cycling can be the centerpiece of a holiday.
+Such as traveling through Holland on two wheels and in the open air.

 Somewhere to Stay